ibm-cloud-docs/secure-enterprise/custom-basic.md

 By starting with an {{site.data.keyword.cloud_notm}} deployable architecture, you don't need to worry about creating compliant infrastructure architecture from the ground up.
 You can get a jump-start by using an {{site.data.keyword.cloud_notm}} deployable architecture and configuring it to meet your specific needs.

-Imagine you are the infrastructure architect for the fictitious company _Example Corp_ and you have been given certain infrastructure requirements.
+Imagine you are the infrastructure architect for the fictitious company _Example Corp_ and you were given certain infrastructure requirements.
 You browse the {{site.data.keyword.cloud_notm}} catalog and discover that the [VSI on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vsi-ef663980-4c71-4fac-af4f-4a510a9bcf68-global){: external} deployable architecture meets most of your requirements.
 However, you want to make the following changes to meet your business needs:

 - Remove unwanted variables
 - Constrain {{site.data.keyword.cloud_notm}} regions to US deployment regions
-- Use an existing SSH key instead of a personal SSH key
+- Use an existing SSH key that was already created in the deployment region
 - Use a specific Virtual Server Instance profile called `example-profile`

 This tutorial uses a fictitious scenario to help you learn and understand a few of the configuration options for a deployable architecture.
 As you complete the tutorial, adapt each step to match your organization's needs.